leonardgoeke/AnyMOD.jl/docs/src/parameter_list.md

 </table>
 ```

-Installed exchange capacities that aready exist without any expansion.
-Also, defining a residual capacity between two regions generally enable exchange of a specific carrier between these regions.
+Installed exchange capacities that already exist without any expansion.

+Defining a residual capacity between two regions generally enables exchange of a specific carrier between these regions.
 If exchange should be enabled, but no pre-existing capacity exists, a residual capacity of zero can be provided.

 ```@raw html
 <table class="tabelle">